 Although seemingly only a purely decorative aspect of her costume, in the golden and silver ages, her earrings were sometimes depicted as giving her the ability to breathe in outer space.
 Gelignite Grenade Earrings and Grappling Hook Bracelet - In her depowered mod girl phase, Diana on rare occasion employed these devices, which were concealed to look like regular parts of her costume.
 She acquired them from a demolitions expert and villain which she had helped reform.
 The grenades were strong enough to blast through a thick steel door and the grappling hook could support easily her body weight to aid in climbing.

-For a short time during the Blackest Night crossover, Wonder Woman was empowered by a Black Power Ring and then a violet Power Ring.
+For a short time during the Blackest Night crossover, Wonder Woman was empowered by first a Black Power Ring, and then by a violet Power Ring.

 As one of the major DC characters, Wonder Woman has appeared in many Elseworlds titles as well as Realworlds, and Just Imagine from Stan Lee.
 Variants of Wonder Woman have also played significant roles in the alternate realities depicted in Kingdom Come, Red Son, and JLA: The Nail.

 Wonder Woman appears in the first three issues of the Ame-Comi comic run.
 She is depicted as a young warrior eager to prove herself in battle, but when she goes against her mothers words it results in a punishment of sorts.
 Diana is made into an ambassador of peace to the world outside of Themyscira, which she is reluctant to perform.
 At a U.N.
 Assembly where she announces Themyscira's intention for peace she is attack by Cheetah, who is quickly defeated.
 This depiction of Diana is that of a younger amazon who is depicted in a more arrogant and aggressive manner.